BS, Industrial Engineering, Stanford University

 - "Subsidizing the Distribution Channel: Donor Funding to Improve the Availability of Malaria Drugs" with W. Xiao (2014) Forthcoming in Management Science.

-- "Supplier Evasion of a Buyer’s Audit: Implications for Motivating Compliance with Labor and Environmental Standards" with E. Plambeck.
+- "Supplier Evasion of a Buyer’s Audit: Implications for Motivating Supplier Social and Environmental Responsibility." with E. Plambeck.
 (2014) Working Paper.

 - “Donor Product-Subsidies to Increase Consumption: Implications of Consumer Awareness and Profit-Maximizing Intermediaries” with W. Xiao (2014) Working Paper.